pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 ---

-This article walks you through deploying a Pachyderm cluster on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).
+This article walks you through deploying a MLDM cluster on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).

  ## Architecture Diagram

 ![AWS Arch](/images/arch-diagram-high-level-aws.svg)

 ## Before You Start
-Before you can deploy Pachyderm on an EKS cluster, verify that you have the following prerequisites installed and configured:
+Before you can deploy MLDM on an EKS cluster, verify that you have the following prerequisites installed and configured:

 * [kubectl](https://kubernetes.io/docs/tasks/tools/)